Building material: Cement composites

 Cement bonded composites are made of hydrated cement paste that binds wood, particles, or fibers to make pre-cast building components.
 Various fiberous materials, including paper, fiberglass, and carbon-fiber have been used as binders.

 Wood and natural fibers are composed of various soluble organic compounds like carbohydrates, glycosides and phenolics.
 These compounds are known to retard cement setting.
 Therefore, before using a wood in making cement bonded composites, its compatibility with cement is assessed.

 Wood-cement compatibility is the ratio of a parameter related to the property of a wood-cement composite to that of a neat cement paste.
 The compatibility is often expressed as a percentage value.
 To determine wood-cement compatibility, methods based on different properties are used, such as, hydration characteristics, strength, interfacial bond and morphology.
 Various methods are used by researchers such as the measurement of hydration characteristics of a cement-aggregate mix; the comparison of the mechanical properties of cement-aggregate mixes and the visual assessment of microstructural properties of the wood-cement mixes.
 It has been found that the hydration test by measuring the change in hydration temperature with time is the most convenient method.
 Recently, Karade et al. have reviewed these methods of compatibility assessment and suggested a method based on the ‘maturity concept’ i.e. taking in consideration both time and temperature of cement hydration reaction.
+Recent work on aging of lignocellulosic materials in the cement paste showed hydrolysis of hemicelluloses and lignin that affects the interface between particles or fibers and concrete and causes degradation.

 Bricks were laid in lime mortar from the time of the Romans until supplanted by Portland cement mortar in the early 20th century.
 Cement blocks also sometimes are filled with grout or covered with a parge coat.